Now Reading

 Final Stages of Making Sparkling Wine

 The continuous method sees the most activity in the final stages.
-After reaching the desired level of pressure in the first tank, the wine goes into a second tank.
-There, yeast enrichments attach to the lees which allow the autolytic character of the lees (like butter and brioche) to integrate into the wine.
-The wine transfers to a third tank where the yeasts and enrichments are clarified before moving ahead to the final bottling and corking.
+After reaching the desired pressure level in the first tank, the wine goes into a second tank.
+There, yeast enrichments attach to the lees, allowing the lees’ autolytic character (like butter and brioche) to integrate into the wine.
+The wine transfers to a third tank, where the yeasts and enrichments are clarified before the final bottling and corking.

-The carbonation method, which has seen little activity up until this point, also sees the most activity near the final stages.
+The carbonation method, which has seen little activity until now, also sees the most action near the final stages.
 After receiving CO2, the wine goes through stabilization.
 It’s then bottled and receives its final cork.

-SOMM TV is bringing our love for sparkling wine to a new cooking and wine competition show, SPARKLERS.
-Coming this summer, challengers show off their cooking skills and sparkling wine know-how all while creating dishes using everything from artisanal honey to snail eggs.
+SOMM TV brings our love for sparkling wine to a new cooking and wine competition show, SPARKLERS.
+Coming this summer, challengers show off their cooking skills and sparkling wine know-how, all while creating dishes using everything from artisanal honey to snail eggs.
 Keep your eye out for this unconventional and incredibly entertaining competition show.